General Privacy statement

 We publish the names, but not the amounts, of any donor who gives more than £100 in a year unless asked not to.

 You have the right to a copy of all the information we hold about you (apart from the very rare case where we may be obliged to withhold information because it concerns other people as well as you).
-To obtain a copy, write to the Data Protection Officer at Winchester Action on Climate Change Ltd, Room 163, Main Building, University of Winchester, Sparkford Road, Winchester, SO22 4NR.
-There is a charge of £10 for a copy of your data (as permitted by law).
-We aim to reply as promptly as we can and, in any case, within the legal maximum of 40 days.
+To obtain a copy, write to the Data Protection Officer at Winchester Action on Climate Change Ltd, Room AM6, Alwyn Hall, University of Winchester, Sparkford Road, Winchester, SO22 4NR.
+There is no charge for this and we will reply as soon as possible, at least within the legal maximum of 30 days.

 If you believe that any information we are holding on you is out-of-date, incorrect or incomplete, please tell us as soon as possible.
 We will promptly update any information where appropriate.

 This privacy statement may be updated from time to time, so you may wish to check it before submitting additional personal information to us.
-It was last updated on 22 September 2013.
-For more information, see our Data Protection Policy.
+It was last updated in May 2018.

 Additional information for website users